Quantum-Software-Development/.github/SchrödingerEquation.md

 ## Importance
 The Schrödinger equation is crucial because it allows us to predict the behavior of particles at the quantum level, such as electrons in an atom.
-It provides a way to calculate the probability of finding a particle in a particular state, which is essential for understanding phenomena like chemical bonding and the properties of materials12.
+It provides a way to calculate the probability of finding a particle in a particular state, which is essential for understanding phenomena like chemical bonding and the properties of materials.